jack-bradshaw/Avatar/README.md

 Found element MyOtherClass
 ```
 ### AnnotatedElementSupplier
-The AnnotatedElementSupplier class can be used to get all elements in a source file with a particular annotation.
-Consider an example where we wish to get all elements annotated with `@Unobtainium`.

-If a source file is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
+Use the AnnotatedElementSupplier class to get all elements in a file which have a particular annotation.
+For example, if a source file is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java
 @Unobtainium
 public class MyClass {